Emergency Care

 -If drawers can be safely removed, they should be emptied and removed from their cabinets to facilitate drying, as well as reduce weight if they need to be carried.

 -Do not lean fine art or framed artwork against each other.
-Paintings are vulnerable to direct contact of other items.
-Damage can also be caused from friction of hanging hardware from other frames.
+Paintings are vulnerable to direct contact with other items.
+Damage can also be caused by friction of hanging hardware from other frames.

 -Avoid wrapping wet items in plastic since that will inhibit gradual drying and will cause further damage.